-Negotiations intensify to avert a government shutdown
+Government stays open, funding bill clears key hurdle in Senate

 "I'm hopeful we'll wrap it up this evening but I don't have anything to announce yet," Sen. John Cornyn of Texas, the second ranking Senate Republican, told reporters.

-In a sign of possible progress that a disruption to government services could be averted, Cornyn said discussions were underway between GOP leaders and Sen. Joe Manchin of West Virginia, the lead Democrat pressing for changes to the health insurance program.
+In a sign of possible progress that a disruption to government services could be averted, Cornyn said discussions were underway between GOP leaders and Manchin of West Virginia, the lead Democrat pressing for changes to the health insurance program.

 "We're working through third parties.
 Third party negotiators," Cornyn said.
 "I haven't talked to him directly but there are conversations taking place between leadership on the Democratic side and this side."

-Maryland Democratic Sen. Ben Cardin confirmed the talks are underway and that a resolution could involve a verbal agreement between Manchin and Senate Majority Leader Mitch McConnell that they will address the issue next year before the health insurance benefits expire at the end of April.

-"I think they're exploring options to make sure this matter is properly handled," Cardin said.

-Republicans argue McConnell, who represents miner interests in his home state of Kentucky, has already committed to work to extend the health insurance for a full year, which is the central demand of Manchin and the Democrats backing his effort.
+Republicans argued McConnell, who represents miner interests in his home state of Kentucky, has already committed to work to extend the health insurance for a full year, which is the central demand of Manchin and the Democrats backing his effort.
 Republicans note that McConnell initially pushed to get a one year extension into the funding bill and has spoken on the floor about his desire to extend it that long.

 Sen. Sherrod Brown of Ohio, one of the leaders of the effort, told CNN that the GOP would squarely to be blame if there were a shutdown.
 Asked if he had the support to block a bill, Brown said: "I don't have any idea what we have.
 I know that the support has been stronger than I expected from Democrats and from some Republicans that will vote with us."